 The formalization and maturation of the nation’s business ecosystem have led to a competitive environment ripe for conflict.
 With growing competition between multinational companies, the tendency of organizations to indulge in anti-competitive practices amounting to Tortious Interference has increased manifold.
 Thus, the judiciary is swamped with causes of action for interference with contract or business relations.

 In light of an adversarial legal system and predatory business environment, the promulgation of a robust and comprehensive law relating to economic torts becomes essential, especially one that recognizes that contractual obligations are sacrosanct and cannot be skewed to a party’s advantage.

-The premise of capitalism of free, fair competition without interference from excessive government regulations vis-à-vis courts power to enforce contracts and protect against wrongful predatory conduct maybe considered as crossing the line into Tortious Interference with another’s contract.
-Moreover, the courts inability to establish to a coherent, uniform body of law concerning interference claims indicate that the issue may continue persist and haunt businesses for long.
+The premise of capitalism of free, fair competition without interference from excessive government regulations vis-à-vis courts’ power to enforce contracts and protect against wrongful predatory conduct may be considered as crossing the line into Tortious Interference with another’s contract.
+Moreover, the court’s inability to establish a coherent, uniform body of law concerning interference claims indicates that the issue may continue to persist and haunt businesses for long.